ModuleBase

 • If any module returns false when AimRT calls its Start method, the entire AimRT will fail to Start and exit;

-• Shutdown(): Used to stop the module, typically for graceful process termination;
+• Shutdown(): Used to stop the module, generally for graceful exit of the entire process;

-• AimRT calls the module’s Shutdown method in the main thread, so the module should not block this method for too long;
+• AimRT will call the module’s Shutdown method in the main thread, and the module should not block the Shutdown method for too long;

 • If the module throws an exception in the Shutdown method, AimRT will catch it and return directly;

-• After AimRT calls the module’s Shutdown method, all components (e.g., configuration, logging) will then Shutdown;
+• After AimRT calls the module’s Shutdown method, each component (such as configuration, logging, etc.) will then Shutdown;

-The ModuleInfo type contains the following members.
-Except for name, which is mandatory, all others are optional:
+The ModuleInfo type has the following members, where except for name which is required, the rest are optional:

 • name: str